 When poor dietary habits are extreme or have continued for a prolonged time, hair breakage, dull, dry hair, or excessive hair loss may eventually result.
 Teenage girls are most commonly ‘at risk’ here with fad dieting or inadequate consumption of iron-rich food sources.
 Simple advice on the value of the five food groups and commonsense eating habits is usually enough.
 A multi-vitamin/mineral supplement taken for 3-4 months will assist nutrient levels until a pattern of healthy eating is secured.

 Where chronic scalp hair thinning and/or poor health persists, heavy metal toxicity should be assessed.
 Lead, Copper, Mercury, Aluminum and Cadmium are the main toxic heavy metals.
-Xeno-Oestogens which are synthetic oestrogens derived from petrochemicals should also be considered.
+Xeno-Estrogens which are synthetic oestrogens derived from petrochemicals should also be considered.

 Alopecia areata may present in susceptible children of any age, and occasionally progresses to the more severe forms where all body hair is lost.
 (For a more complete description on alopecia areata, see the article ‘Alopecia areata & other autoimmune conditions’ at this site)

-Alopecia areata is considered an inherited ‘autoimmune’ condition, when certain white blood cells begin reacting against the pigment (hair colour) cellswithin the hair shaft.
+Alopecia areata is considered an inherited ‘autoimmune’ condition, when certain white blood cells begin reacting against the pigment (hair colour) cells within the hair shaft.
 That’s why initial hair regrowth in alopecia areata is nearly always white or unpigmented hair – these are spared by the immune system’s assault.

 This disorder is more often seen in dark-haired and Asian people – affecting males and females equally (2).
-Two-five percent of children who develop alopecia are found to be gluten intolerant (gluten is the main protein of wheat).
+2-5 percent of children who develop alopecia are found to be gluten intolerant (gluten is the main protein of wheat).
 A study of Bangladeshi children experiencing alopecia areata found greater than 90% had developed antibodies to their thyroid gland.

-Although anyone who develops alopecia areata has an inherited predisposition to do so, it’s believed some event is required to precipitate its activation.
-The more common triggers in children is disturbance of the Gut (termed: dysbiosis) – often resulting in malabsorption/mal-digestion problems.
+The more common trigger in children is disturbance of the Gut (termed: dysbiosis) – often resulting in malabsorption/mal-digestion problems.
 In the young gut of an atopic (3) child the immune system may become disorientated and mount an immune reaction against the skin and its appendages (hair follicles, nails etc.)

 Other causes are illnesses of childhood, vaccinations, any food allergy – with dairy (lactose), gluten, or red fruits & berries being the common ones.